 - Median Absolute Percent Error (MdAPE)

 You may wonder why there are multiple error metrics.
 The reason is that each metric by itself can only cover a part of the overall picture.
 For instance, imagine you have developed a model to predict the consumption of a power plant.
-The predictions of the model are generally accurate, but in few cases the predictions are very wrong.
-In other words, there outliers among the prediction errors.
+The predictions of the model are generally accurate, but in few cases, the predictions are very wrong.
+In other words, outliers among the prediction errors make it difficult to conclude the model performance.
 To understand this situation, it is not sufficient to calculate the average prediction error.
-In order to identify outliers, you will need to combine different error metrics.
+Instead, a more robust approach would combine different error metrics that enable to conclude on the probability that prediction errors lie within a specific range.
 The following section introduces the six error metrics.